bertopadron/bertopadron.github.io/markdown/index.md

 ### Resources

-* Here is a summary of the key expression needed to understand what is behind the scenes of a phase diagram ([Clic here)](https://bertopadron.github.io/Computing_gibbs_Granada.html).
+* Here is a summary of the key expression needed to understand what is behind the scenes of a phase diagram ([click here)](https://bertopadron.github.io/Computing_gibbs_Granada.html).

 * A few notes about the simplest solid solutions (ideal and regular). ([Clic here](https://bertopadron.github.io/Margules.html))

-* An example of olivine as a simple non-ideal binary solid solution implemented in python ([Clic here](https://bertopadron.github.io/forsterite_activity.html))
+* An example of olivine as a simple non-ideal binary solid solution implemented in Python ([Clic here](https://bertopadron.github.io/forsterite_activity.html))

 ### Other unrelated resources

-* Oxygen fugacity based on Fe-Mg exchange in olivine-orthopyroxene in magnetite buffered assemblages.
-[Clic here](https://bertopadron.github.io/FFM_buffer.html)).
+* Oxygen fugacity based on Fe-Mg exchange in olivine-orthopyroxene in magnetite buffered assemblages ([Clic here](https://bertopadron.github.io/FFM_buffer.html)).